Solidarity is one of those words that gets weaker the more often people say it.

 Why this deserved a rebuilt article

-Jewish-Muslim solidarity is real when it is specific, reciprocal, and organized.
+Jewish-Muslim solidarity is strongest when it is specific, reciprocal, and organized.
 It is weakest when it is presented as a mood.
 Pittsburgh and Christchurch offered one of the clearest recent examples of what such solidarity can do.
 Not everything.
 Not peace in the Middle East.
 Not the end of mutual suspicion.
 But something morally serious: it can teach wounded communities how not to leave one another alone.

 That is enough to matter.